Tiberriver256/azure-devops-node-api/docs/tutorials/connect-to-azure-devops.md

 // config.js
 module.exports = {
     orgUrl: "https://dev.azure.com/your-organization",
-    token: "your-personal-access-token"
+    token: process.env.AZURE_DEVOPS_PAT || "your-personal-access-token"
 };
 ```

 Replace `your-organization` with your organization name and `your-personal-access-token` with your PAT.

-> 🔒 Security Note: In a real application, you should store sensitive information like tokens in environment variables or a secure vault, not in your code files.
+> 🔒 **Security Note**: In a real application, you should store sensitive information like tokens in environment variables or a secure vault, not in your code files.

 ## Step 4: Create a connection script